 - School websites are notoriously large.
 Look at your content in Google Analytics and flag any pages that haven’t been read for over a year for removal

 VM Tip: Even if you’re not doing Google Ads, why not consider some custom landing pages for your SEO.
 With so many families moving out of the city what about ‘Moving to YOUR LOCATION’?
 Provide useful information about the location including information about your school.

 Keeping on top of your digital marketing CPD (Continuing Professional Development) is essential.
 Whether it’s blogs, vlogs, podcasts, webinars, or one-to-one training, be sure to schedule time to improve your skills.

 - Subscribe to newsletters that provide value, not just promote themselves.
-A few of my favourites include Think with Google, Search Engine Watch, and Neil Patel.
-I no longer send out a monthly newsletter but be sure to subscribe to my webinar and blog updates through my push notifications.
+A few of our favourites include Think with Google, Search Engine Watch, and Neil Patel.
+We do send out a monthly newsletter but be sure to subscribe to our webinar and blog updates.
 Don’t worry, you won’t get spammed!

 - Webinars can be a great way to learn as they reinforce both visual and auditory learning.
 There are so many great webinars out there now for schools.
 Again, find the one that best suits your style of learning.
 Check out our 30-minute lunchtime digital marketing webinars and see if they’re right for you!

 - We’ve all witnessed how effectively online training can be, so regardless of what Tier you currently are in, there is no excuse for postponing one-to-one or group training at your school!
 Make this the year you improve your skills and secure your future.
 Check out the digital training we offer or reach out if you have something more bespoke in mind.